ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Introduction

-We propose Contact Coverage-Guided Exploration (CCGE), a contact-centric exploration framework that explicitly models and incentivizes hand–object interaction on novel contact patterns, namely which fingers contact which object regions.
-CCGE abstracts objects into surface regions and tracks contact coverage between fingers and object regions throughout training (Figure~\ref{fig:teaser}).
-To address the sparsity of contact, CCGE combines two complementary signals: a post-contact count-based reward that encourages novel finger–region contacts, and a pre-contact energy-based reaching reward that guides the hand toward regions likely to yield new interactions.
-Together, these signals ensure exploration is both contact-focused and continuously guided.

-Moreover, the utility of a contact pattern depends strongly on the task phase and object configuration.
-A single global contact counter would induce cross-state interference, suppressing exploration in one configuration due to progress made in another.
-To enable state-aware exploration, CCGE conditions its contact counters on both the current and goal object states.
-The high-dimensional state space is discretized using learned hash codes, and an independent counter is maintained for each cluster.
-This design allows the agent to rediscover and reuse effective contact strategies across different task configurations without interference.
-We evaluate CCGE on a diverse suite of dexterous manipulation tasks, including cluttered object singulation, constrained object retrieval, in-hand reorientation, and bimanual manipulation.
-Across all tasks, CCGE consistently achieves higher success rates and faster convergence than existing exploration methods, and the learned policies exhibit robust contact behaviors that transfer effectively to real-world systems.
+To this end, we propose \textbf{ContactExplorer}, a contact-centric exploration framework that explicitly models and incentivizes hand--object interaction on novel contact patterns, namely which fingers contact which object regions.
+ContactExplorer abstracts objects into surface regions and tracks contact coverage between fingers and object regions.
+To address the sparsity of contact, ContactExplorer combines two complementary signals: a post-contact count-based reward that encourages novel finger-region contacts and a pre-contact energy-based reaching reward that guides the hand toward regions to yield new interactions.
+Together, these signals make exploration both contact-focused and consistently guided throughout learning.
+Moreover, to make the exploration of contact pattern depends on the task phase and object configuration, ContactExplorer conditions its contact counters on both the current and goal object states.
+We evaluate ContactExplorer on a diverse suite of dexterous manipulation tasks, including Cluttered Object Singulation, Constrained Object Retrieval, In-Hand Reorientation, Bimanual Object Opening, Bimanual Board Lifting, and Tiled Object Retrieval.
+Across all tasks, ContactExplorer consistently achieves higher success rates and faster convergence than existing exploration methods, and exhibits robust contact behaviors that transfer effectively to real-world systems.